 Diversity of elected representation

 In 2022, 31% of Christchurch's elected city councillors were women.
 This has increased from a low of 23% in 2013, while prior to the earthquakes over half of the council consisted of women.
 Nationally, the proportion of women councillors in 2022 was 37%.
-Women made up 43% of elected community board members in 2022, similar to the national average, but lower than in 2013 and 2016 when over half of members were women.
+Women made up 43% of elected community board members in 2022, similar to the national average, but lower than in 2013 and 2016 when over half of the members were women.

 Mixed Result